 After learning that I am an Adapter, I can see why I’ve taken past jobs and why people look to me to help them get their head around things.
 I have a penchant for finding the details, managing the how, and communicating the why.
 The positions I have been drawn to have always had an element of research, strategic decision making, and collaborating with others, but also working independently.
 Among my friends, I’m the one people ask when they’re interested in something new.
 They joke that they will ask a question and know that a barrage of information will follow shortly.

-At work, my internal clients are predominately Mavericks or Persuaders and I’m managed by a Craftsman.
+At work, my internal clients are predominately Mavericks or Persuaders and I’m managed by an Artisan.
 Learning about my Reference Profile allowed me to see that I have more value than just producing a highly detailed metrics dashboard.
 I am here to bridge gaps, help people work together, and bring new ideas to the forefront for our Marketing team.

 In the past, I have been in a few positions where I was primarily working independently, without much interaction with peers or management.
 I always thought that was because I’m a bit of an introvert (thanks, MBTI).
 In reality, I’m a social person!
 I just don’t like to be overly dominant.
 My Adapter Reference Profile has helped me see that working with others AND data, along with having a little bit of influence, are the keys to me being happy at work.